 Wayland is a display server communication protocol. libinput is a low-level library to simplify handling input devices and their events.
 They have no direct connection.
 As a technical analogy, the question is similar to “is glibc required for HTTP”, or (stretching the analogy a bit further) “Is a pen required to write English”.
 No, it isn’t.

 You can use libinput without a Wayland compositor, you can write a Wayland compositor without libinput.
-On most major distributions, libinput is the standard input stack used with the X.Org X server through the xf86-input-libinput driver.
+Until 2018 the most common use of libinput is with the X.Org X server through the xf86-input-libinput driver.
 As Wayland compositors become more commonplace they will eventually overtake X.

 So why “for your use-case - probably”?
 All general-purpose Wayland compositors use libinput for their input stack.
 Wayland compositors that are more specialized (e.g. in-vehicle infotainment or IVI) can handle input devices directly but the compositor you want to use on your desktop needs an input stack that is more complex.
 And right now, libinput is the only input stack that exists for this use-case.